Locality in Residuated-Lattice Structures: Locality in Semirings

-We can expand our algebraic language to include residuated connectives by considering the standard G\"{o}del chain on the unit interval $[0,1]_G$ where we interpret $\cdot$ and $\rightarrow$ by: Defining the models $M$ and $N$ as above, we can show that the appeal to the behaviour of standard expansions is necessary in the Gaifman lemma, even with a coherent notion of local formulas and basic local sentences provided by the directly defined ball and scattered quantifiers.
+We can expand our algebraic language to include residuated connectives.
+Recall from example \ref{exa:wellconnectboundresi} the standard G\"{o}del chain on the unit interval $[0,1]_G$ where we interpret the (commutative) residuaed conjunction $\cdot$ and its residuum $\rightarrow$ by: Defining the models $M$ and $N$ as above, we can show that the appeal to the behaviour of standard expansions is necessary in the Gaifman lemma, even with a coherent notion of local formulas and basic local sentences provided by the defined ball and scattered quantifiers.
 Just as before the two models $M$ and $N$ are not strongly equivalent.
 Now, in \cite[Lemma 11, Example 12]{DellundeGarciaNoguera18:Fuzzybackandforth} we find an example of two models similarly defined to ours which are shown to be logically equivalent.
 Following the same reasoning (with some straightforward adjustments) one can check that our models are logically equivalent even for the semantics with the added ball and scattered quantifiers.
 In particular, they must satisfy the same basic local sentences. \end{exa}

+Returning to Bizi\`{e}re, Gr\"{a}del and Naaf's own work, their main result is a recovery of the full Gaifman theorem for negation normal sentences for finite models defined over min-max ordered semirings. \begin{thmC}[\cite{BiziereGradelNaaf23:Localitysemiring}] \emph{(Gaifman normal forms in min-max semirings)} Let $\CP$ be a finite relational signature.
+For every negation normal sentence $\psi$ there is a local sentence $\lambda$ such that for every min-max semiring $A$ and for each finite $\CP$-model $M$ over $A\ ||\psi||^M=||\lambda||^M$. \end{thmC}

+It is notable that we see a restriction to min-max semirings, i.e.\ semirings whose underlying order is linear just as we saw a restriction to residuated chains for our Gaifman lemma.
+Whilst there is no analogous condition to the presence of a co-atom, semiring semantics builds a similar kind of restriction to negation with the idea of model-defining, positive information tracking structures.
+Despite this, as already discussed one must be careful when making comparisons.
+For example, the $n$-element MV-chains $\Luk_n$ introduced in example \ref{exa:resichaincoatom} are residuated chains with co-atoms and so fall under the purview of our Gaifman lemma.
+Both their $[\lor,\land]$ and $[\lor,\cdot]$-reducts are ordered semirings, but only the former are min-max semirings to which the preceding result applies.